 By separating the presentation layer from the data layer it opens up a whole set of opportunities.
-Such as creating a multi-language certificate, or visualising of the data in mobile friendly format.
+Such as creating a multi-language certificate, or visualising of the data in a mobile-friendly format.

-That is what we means with true digital.
-It is a rethinking of the process of quality control from a digital first standpoint.
+That is what we mean with true digital.
+It is a rethinking of the process of quality control from a digital-first standpoint.